robman2026/HASolarCellRemote/README.md

 2. desktop-remote.yaml: A wider layout for tablets and desktop browsers.

 Implementation:
 1. Open your Dashboard.
 2. Enter Edit Mode and click Add Card.
 3. Choose the Manual card at the bottom of the list.
 4. Copy the contents of mobile-remote.yaml from this repo and paste it into the editor.
+5. Change the entity_id: media_player.[YourTVName] to your own.
-    5. Repeat the process for desktop-remote.yaml.
+6. Repeat the process for desktop-remote.yaml.

 This is the code for a custom card in Home Assistant that imitates a Samsung SolarCell Remote controll device.
 This card can be added to any dashboard.